uilab-kaist/cs575-ethics-spring-2024/discussion.md

 - Everyone should read the selected papers before the discussion.

 ## Discussion
-- Each team consisting of three students will do a discussion starting from the prompt.
+- Each team will do a discussion starting from the prompt.
 - The team will be the same when working on a project.
 - Students will be asked to be randomly grouped in every class until the team is signed up.
 - Every team should write the discussion report on Google Drive during the class.